PeterNg2333/CSCI4140-1155143402-ChromeExtension/README.md

   - Uploading the edited images to Chevereto server after injecting tmp.js and update the uploaded images

 - Task 4: Uploading Web Images with Right Click
-  - Adding option in context menu which allow uploading image to Chevereto via URL (only image with url can be uploaded instead of blob image and base64 url)
+  - Adding option in context menu which allow uploading image to Chevereto via URL
+  - Web images must be REAL url can be uploaded instead of blob image and base64 url